dbca-wa/caddy/README.md

 # Caddy

-Caddy is a small application to harvest land parcel legal description fields and index address data via minimal a Django application, and expose it as a searchable API for geocoding.
+Caddy is a small application to harvest land parcel legal description fields and index address data via minimal a Django application.

 ## Installation

 The recommended way to set up this project for development is using [uv](https://docs.astral.sh/uv/) to install and manage a Python virtual environment.
-With uv installed, install the required Python version (see `pyproject.toml`).
-Example:

-    uv python install 3.12

-Change into the project directory and run:
+With uv installed, change into the project directory and run:

-    uv python pin 3.12
     uv sync

 Activate the virtualenv like so: